bsmith89/make-bml/make-lesson.md

 with "`$^`" and the target "`isles.words.tsv`" with "`$@`".
 Both "`$^`" and "`$@`" are variables which refer to all of the prerequisites and target of a rule, respectively.
-In Make, variables are referenced with a leading dollar sign symbol.
+In _Make_, variables are referenced with a leading dollar sign symbol.
 While we can also define our own variables,
-Make _automatically_ defines a number of variables, including each of these.
+_Make_ _automatically_ defines a number of variables, including each of these.

 ```makefile
 zipf_results.tgz: isles.words.tsv abyss.words.tsv isles.words.png abyss.words.png